nycdotnet/docker-cheat-sheet/README.md

 ## Running a container interactively

 Once you've built a Linux-based `Dockerfile`, you can run bash inside it using the image hash (will be shown at the end of each successful step in the build such as `Successfully built 8ecf61de9be9`).
 The command is typically `docker run -it <image> bash`, though bash may be `bin/bash` or even something else, depending on the setup of the image.
-If the `Dockerfile` has an `ENTRYPOINT` step, you may have to specify bash as an entrypoint instead: `docker run -it --entrypoint /bin/bash <image>`
+If the `Dockerfile` has an `ENTRYPOINT` step, you may have to specify bash as an entrypoint instead: `docker run -it --entrypoint /bin/bash <image>`  .
+For a Windows container, use `cmd` as the entrypoint instead of `/bin/bash`.

 If you run `docker ps` to get the container ID, you can run `docker exec -it <containerid> /bin/bash` .